Clothing, Textiles and Interior Design Courses

 Exploration of internship possibilities and requirements, development of job-search skills and internship placement.

 Design of interior environments for persons with special needs such as health care, rehabilitation, education, and congregate-care interiors.
 Cabinet and millwork design.
-Offered in the fall semester.
-One lecture, two laboratories.

 Introduction to computer-aided design applications within the field of interior design.